(Updated with all new photos, November 2020)

 When I’m craving comfort food, my go-to is these BBQ chicken wings.
 They are so easy to make that they’re a no-brainer for an appetizer or casual dinner.
 Slather a little of my favorite homemade bourbon BBQ sauce on them and you’ll see why they’re so addictive.

-For a party, we like to serve these along with Easy Jerk Chicken Wings to give two different flavors for guests to enjoy.
+For a party, we like to serve these along with Easy Jerk Chicken Wings and crispy Korean chicken wings to give different flavors for guests to enjoy.

 » You will love these 5 Tasty Dips for Chicken Wings.